robert-kisteleki/goat/doc/output.md

 ## native

 The `native` formatter tries to display results close to how the native UNIX/Linux tools do.
-This applies to `ping` and `traceroute` results at the moment.
+This applies to `ping`, `traceroute` and `dns` results at the moment.

 An example `ping` output: